jslmorrison/jslmorrison.github.io/content/posts/nixos.md

 draft = false
 +++

-I've been reading a lot about [nixos](https://nixos.org/) lately and wanted to learn more so i'm now using it as my daily driver to hopefully learn more get a better understanding of it.
+I've been reading a lot about [nixos](https://nixos.org/) lately and wanted to learn more so I'd now using it as my daily driver to hopefully learn more get a better understanding of it.
-Not sure if i'll keep it permanently or go back to [Fedora Silverblue](https://fedoraproject.org/silverblue/), but nothing ventured nothing gained.
+Not sure if I'll keep it permanently or go back to [Fedora Silverblue](https://fedoraproject.org/silverblue/), but nothing ventured nothing gained.

 > NixOS, a Linux distribution based on the purely functional package management system Nix, that is composed using modules and packages defined in the Nixpkgs project.